FAQ

 Why do we need a treaty?
 Don’t we already have the Paris Agreement?

 The Paris Agreement is essentially about negotiating how much space is left in the atmosphere for carbon before we hit 1.5 degrees Celsius warming, but does not focus on production.
-It is silent on animal agriculture and does not have the capacity or tools to halt and reverse its unwavering expansion.
-It also ignores other planetary boundaries such as water pollution, soil and ocean acidification, ocean dead zones, deforestation and species extinction which are all major threats to the future of our planet.
-For example, chicken farming is a major cause of soil acidification.
+It is silent on the role of plant-based diets and does not have the capacity or tools to halt and reverse its unwavering expansion.
+It also ignores other planetary boundaries such as biodiversity, land use change, water pollution, soil and ocean acidification, ocean dead zones, deforestation and species extinction which are all major threats to the future of our planet.

 How are you going to enforce a Plant Based Treaty?